ecnepsnai/otto/docs/server.md

 entirely if you don't care about persistence

 Navigating to `http://localhost:8080` in your web browser and use the default credentials of `admin`:`admin` to log in.
-You will need to change your password the first time you log in.
+**You are required to change your password the first time you log in.**

 We recommend using a reverse proxy such as NGINX and configuring TLS.